EthWorks/ethereumjs-vm-benchmarks/results/results.md

   - 154.8 ms is spent in `Interpreter.lookupOpInfo`
   - 1.5 ms is spent in `EEI.getGasLeft`

+It is important to note that while most of the performance benefit would be gained from better async support one of the biggest other drains is `AsyncEventEmitter.emit`.
+This function is used not only in `_runStepHook` but also in many other places and takes surprisingly big chunks of the project's runtime.

 ### Optimize Interpreter.runStep - up to 3.21% speedup

 This is the main meat of the vm, so naturally a lot of time is spent here.

 As with `_runStepHook` there is significant waste introduced by transpiled async code.
 Out of the 2020.5 ms spent inside `Interpreter.runStep` only 1547.8 ms actually runs the opcode functions.
+Additionally `AsyncEventEmitter.emit` is also somehow used during this function's execution.

 To guide the focus of any potential optimisations i present the list of most time consuming opcodes: